Hearing impairment is a common condition worldwide. In the US, more than 37 million adults have a hearing loss of some degree (1).

-One caveat to keep in mind, however: not all tunes are equally loud, so you have to spend some time with experimenting to find the one that suits best for you (or your elderly loved one).
+One caveat to keep in mind, however: not all tunes are equally loud, so you have to spend some time experimenting to find the one that suits you (or your elderly loved one) best.

 The Avantek doorbell also uses LED flash notification to visually alert you when the chime rings, although it’s not always easy to notice in a bright environment (especially for seniors with visual impairment).